SrirajVemparala/PES-Assignment-5/README.md

 4) Assembly code usage will help optimize the code.
 The assembly code was written for the function ISHAProcessMessageBlock() </br>
 5) Unnecessary code which would not run was removed. </br>
 6) Length High was removed and only length low was used for buffer calculation and corrupted check is removed.
 This can be observed in ISHAResult and ISHAinput respectively.</br>
 7) The ISHAReset and ISHAInput functions required to be calculated once for inner padding and outer padding.Hence static structures were used for optimization</br>
+8)Added assembly code for ISHAProcessMessageBlock() function to reduce the time</br>

 Results:</br>
 Before Optimisation code size - 21056 bytes </br>